Plugging Hydrocodone: Rectal Vicodin, Norco Use

 • nausea, vomiting, diarrhea

-Oftentimes, during both inpatient and outpatient rehab, behavioral therapies accompany detox.
+Oftentimes, during both inpatient and outpatient rehab programs, behavioral therapies accompany detox.
 These therapies help to give people cognitive tools to understand underlying factors, thought patterns, and behaviors that may trigger or perpetuate drug use.

 This page does not provide medical advice.
 See more